waawawewa/zoom/README.md

 NOW OPEN THE FOLDER ZOOM IN D DRIVE WHICH YOU COPIED IN THE BEGINNING

-CLICK ON THE FILE main.py
+DOUBLE CLICK ON THE FILE main.py

 JUST WAIT AND RELAX, MY BOT WILL AUTOMATICALLY JOIN THE MEETING

+YOU NEED TO OPEN THE FILE main.py ATLEAST A MINUTE BEFORE THE MEETING STARTS.

+once the meeting ends, it will join the next meeting AUTOMATICALLY by reading the time in enter.csv

+the commands might take some time, do not move your mouse or type when running the bot.

-THANKS FOR DOWNLOADING MY BOT, THIS IS MY FIRST PYTHON PROJECT.
+THANKS FOR DOWNLOADING MY BOT

 IF YOU FIND THIS USEFUL, AND WISH TO DONATE, DM ME ON INSTAGRAM @thedarknlucid

-ciao!!!!!!!!!!!!!!
+wubba lubba dub dub